Shopify/bootsnap/README.md

 - The core Shopify platform -- a rather large monolithic application -- boots about 75% faster, dropping from around 25s to 6.5s.
-* In Shopify core (a large app), about 25% of this gain can be attributed to `compile_cache_*` features; 75% to path caching, and ~1% to `disable_trace`.
+* In Shopify core (a large app), about 25% of this gain can be attributed to `compile_cache_*` features; 75% to path caching.
 This is fairly representative.

 ## Usage